-When children join the school parents will be asked to sign a permission slip giving permission for their child to make local visits within walking distance of the school.
+At the beginning of each academic year parents will be asked to sign a permission slip giving permission for their child to make local visits within walking distance of the school.
 Visits are always supervised by an appropriate ratio of adults to children.